 Cooperative Change: Work with your Doctor

 If you require dental correction, your orthodontist draws on his experience, your specific circumstances and your budget in his recommendations.
-For young patients who may have require two phases to complete the correction, he may suggest metal as being hardier and more economical.
-For adult patients, he may suggest invisalign or any of many other less obvious braces, as adults in professional positions require superior presentation.
+For young patients who may have required two phases to complete the correction, he may suggest metal as being hardier and more economical.
+For adult patients, he may suggest Invisalign or any of many other less obvious braces, as adults in professional positions require superior presentation.

 Remember that this process is cooperative; there are options your doctor may only mention with more detailed knowledge of your situation.
 Share any concerns about the suggested approach and tools with your doctor.
 He is happy to explain in as much detail as you need to become comfortable with the treatment.

 When you have come to the end of your treatment, you may be completely satisfied with the results.
 In that case, follow the maintenance instructions of your doctor and sail off into the sunset.
 However, if you observe substantial spaces between teeth, engage your doctor in conversation about next steps.
 Now that your teeth are straight and you have no pain in your mouth, what are your options for filling the spaces you dislike?